sunfounder/sunfounder-create-agent/docs/source/mac.rst

 .. image:: media/image12.png
     :align: center

-5. Place the SunFounderCreateAgent icon on the Applications icon, that is, add SunFounder Create Agent to Applications.
+5. Place the SunFounder Create Agent icon on the Applications icon, that is, add SunFounder Create Agent to Applications.

 .. image:: media/image13.png